- Therapy dogs can give a calming presence to places where tension, stress, and anxiety is high, like schools, nursing homes, etc.

 Types of Therapy Dogs

 There are two main categories of therapy dogs that a pup can fit into.
-Some dogs may even serve both purposes.

-Animal-assisted therapy dogs typically spend their time in a specific institution.
+These pups, on the other hand, typically spend their time in a specific institution.

 They commonly go beyond providing just emotional support.

-They will also complete simple tasks, such as helping patients walk or do other activities.
+Animal-assisted therapy dogs also complete simple tasks, such as helping patients walk or do other activities.